34 Best Books by Jewish Writers and Authors

 This is the amazing story of Don and Mimi Galvin whose family paved the way for schizophrenia research over the past 50 years.
 Of their 12 children- 10 sons and 2 daughters, 6 of the boys have schizophrenia.

-The struggles of this family to survive through the age of lobotomies and institutionalization provides a look into the history of this disorder.
+The struggles of this family to survive through the age of lobotomies and institutionalization provide a look into the history of this disorder.
 It’s unbelievable to think how far we’ve come and yet, we are not even close to understanding this disease.

-Love Non-Fiction?
+Love Nonfiction?
 We do too!
-That’s why we created the Ultimate List of Non-Fiction Books.
+That’s why we created the Ultimate List of Nonfiction Books.

 Thrillers by Jewish Authors